 Pros & Cons of Living in Tianjin

-Thinking about moving to Tianjin?
+Thinking about to Tianjin?
 Below we highlight some of the pros and cons of living in Tianjin.

 Welcome to Tianjin: A Digital Nomad's Perspective